Phase F—Direct Information, Models and Experience

 If there is someone you can interview who would help you meet the goal of this phase, undertake the following: Establish contact with them and schedule interviews.
 Finalize the interview guide.
 Do mock interviews in which you practice using the release forms (see Interview Guide

-Refer to a conventional text on social science research methods, such as Schloss and Smith (1999) for more detail on the practice of interviewing and for guidance on the following items:
+Refer to conventional texts on social science research methods (e.g., Schutt 2016) for guidance on the practice of interviewing and the following items:

 Questionnaires & Surveys